frycast/studentlife/README.md

 act
 ```

-In this README we will use the full dataset rather than just the sample data.
-The download size is 5 GB.
+In this README, we will use the full dataset, so the download size is 5GB.

 ``` r
 download_studentlife(location = d)